breezeight/nicola_blog/docs/dev/google-app-script-file-system-json-tutorial.md

 ## Conclusion
 By following this tutorial, you’ve learned how to build a script that traverses the folder structure of your Google Drive and outputs a JSON object representing the hierarchy.
 You can now extend this to fit your specific needs or further explore Google Apps Script capabilities!

----

-This tutorial aligns with Diátaxis principles by providing a **step-by-step learning experience**, guiding the user toward a tangible result while minimizing explanation【35†source】【36†source】.